ipfs-inactive/website/content/pages/docs/commands.md

   'ipfs config' controls configuration variables.
 It works much like 'git config'.
 The configuration values are stored in a config file inside your IPFS repository.

   Examples:

-  Get the value of the 'datastore.path' key:
+  Get the value of the 'Datastore.Path' key:

-    $ ipfs config datastore.path
+    $ ipfs config Datastore.Path

-  Set the value of the 'datastore.path' key:
+  Set the value of the 'Datastore.Path' key:

-    $ ipfs config datastore.path ~/.ipfs/datastore
+    $ ipfs config Datastore.Path ~/.ipfs/datastore

 SUBCOMMANDS
-  ipfs config show           - Outputs the content of the config file. ipfs config edit           - Opens the config file for editing in $EDITOR. ipfs config replace <file> - Replaces the config with <file>.
+  ipfs config edit           - Open the config file for editing in $EDITOR. ipfs config replace <file> - Replace the config with <file>. ipfs config show           - Output config file contents.

   Use 'ipfs config <subcmd> --help' for more information about each command.
 ```